Chicago Teachers' Federation

-The Chicago Teachers Federation was a teachers union in Chicago Illinois that was founded in 1897.
+The Chicago Teachers' Federation was a teachers union in Chicago, Illinois, that was founded in 1897.
 It is considered a predecessor of today's Chicago Teachers Union.

 History

-The Chicago Teachers Federation was an organization of women elementary school teachers founded in 1897.
+The Chicago Teachers' Federation (CTF) was an organization of women elementary school teachers founded in 1897.
 In its first few years, it ran a successful campaign to increase teacher pay, and its membership grew to 2,500.
 In 1900, the CTF elected Catherine Goggin and Margaret Haley as its officers, deciding to pay them the same wages as those made by teachers.

 Under the leadership of Haley and Goggin, the CTF struggled for women's suffrage, for women's rights within the labor movement, and for the right of woman workers to earn as much as their male counterparts.
 The CTF also launched a successful campaign against corporate tax evasion, the compensation for which was used to pay back salaries upon which the city had reneged.

 In 1902, the CTF joined the Chicago Federation of Labor (CFL).
 It was the first time that a teachers' group had affiliated with a larger labor organization.
 In 1916, Haley and the CTF helped to found the American Federation of Teachers (AFT), in which the CTF became Local 1.
 However, the Chicago Board of Education, led by Jacob Loeb, had recently passed a rule against teacher unions:

 Membership by teachers in labor unions or in organizations of teachers affiliated with a trade union or a federation or association of trade unions, as well as teachers' organizations which have officers, business agents, or other representatives who are not members of the teaching force, is inimical to proper discipline, prejudicial to the efficiency of the teaching force, and detrimental to the welfare of the public school system.
 Therefore, such membership, affiliation, or representation is hereby prohibited.

 This rule, which became known as the Loeb rule, further stated that teachers would be fired unless they stated in writing that they did not belong to any such organization.
 The Loeb rule allowed the city to fire 68 teachers, including the CTF leadership, who refused to leave the union.
 By 1917, the CTF was forced to withdraw from both the CFL and the AFT.